anurudha07/Noted/README.md

 ```
 About

-Noted is a lightweight, responsive, secure note-taking app designed for quick capture and focused reading.
-Inspired by minimal UIs and keyboard-first workflows.
+Noted is a lightweight, responsive, secure note-taking app designed for quick capture and focused working hours.

 Features